eskrav/udacity-machine-learning/capstone-project/capstone_report_template.md

 The original dataset is linked here: https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv

 I previously cleaned and performed an exploratory analysis of this dataset for the Data Analyst Nanodegree.
-This is a very large historical dataset of peer-to-peer loans, including background financial and demographic information on borrowers, the risk status assigned by Prosper itself and likely lender yield, and most importantly, information on whether past loans were in fact repaid, or not.
+This is a very large historical dataset of peer-to-peer loans, including background financial and demographic information on borrowers, the risk status and expected lender yield indicated by Prosper itself, and most importantly, information on whether past loans were in fact repaid, or not.
 The dataset contains information on 113,937 loans, with 81 continuous or categorical features per loan.

-I use a slightly modified version of the dataset, which I already cleaned and organized, which is generated by the following R code: https://github.com/eskrav/udacity-data-analyst/blob/master/explore-and-summarize/explore-and-summarize.Rmd.
-I further cleaned and modified it for use in this project.
+I use a slightly modified version of the dataset, which I previously cleaned and organized, which is generated by the following R code: https://github.com/eskrav/udacity-data-analyst/blob/master/explore-and-summarize/explore-and-summarize.Rmd.
+I further clean and modify the dataset for use in this project.

 ### Exploratory Visualization
 <!--In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: